ava-ly/reading-list-server/README.md

-# Create RESTful API with JSON Server and deploy it to Vercel
+# RESTful API with JSON Server and deploy to Vercel